jhu-dvrk/dvrk-readthedocs/docs/pages/software/compilation/cmake.rst

 This page contains general guidelines on how to build the dVRK software stack without ROS.
-These are not precise step-by-step intructions.
+These are not precise step-by-step instructions.

-Most of the code used for the dVRK is portable, i.e. it can be compiled on Linux, Windows and MacOS.
-The build process relies on CMake so it is also portable.
+Most of the code used for the dVRK is portable, i.e. it can be compiled on Linux, Windows and macOS.
+The build process relies on CMake, so it is also portable.

 :ref:`FireWire <firewire>` support is currently available on Linux only.
 When using ROS, it is recommended to stick to Ubuntu